Due to the overwhelming demand for our services, we only accept family law clients in orange county court.

 It is perfectly natural and acceptable to have more questions than answers, and JFL is here to help.
 According to current legislation, California is a no-fault state.
 This eliminates ancient common laws.
 This means that no one may be penalized as a result of the divorce.
 The family code makes it clear that irreconcilable disagreements are sufficient grounds for divorce.

-It is vital to remember that in order to apply for "Dissolution" in Orange County, you must have lived in the (California)state for at least 6 months.
+It is vital to remember that in order to apply for "Dissolution" in O.C., you must have spent at least 6months in California.
 In addition, you must have lived in the county where you want to file for three months.

 In this situation, you must have resided in Orange County for at least three months.
 Following the first petition, California law requires the parties to wait six months before the court may make a final Dissolution decision.
 Contact the top divorce lawyer in Santa Ana.